 robust and secure than other operating systems.

-usage and management.
-The older hardware moves easily and is incredibly stable
+is efficient in resource usage and management.
+The older hardware moves easily

-(often used for servers running nonstop for years).
-Stability and reliability
+and is incredibly stable (often used for servers running nonstop for years).

-are features of Linux that make it more demanding and the best in performance.
+Stability and reliability are features of Linux that make it more demanding and

-The best part is, users can increase stability by choosing a distribution that
+the best in performance.
+The best part is, users can increase stability by

-is good in support, updates, patches, and configurations.
+choosing a distribution that is good in support, updates, patches, and

 The scope of Linux is very